Romani culture

 Romani culture encompasses the regional cultures of the Romani people.
 These cultures have developed through complex histories of interaction with their surrounding populations, and have been influenced by their time spent under various reigns and empires, notably the Byzantine and Ottoman empires.

 Romani people constitute the largest ethnic minority in Europe.
 They are believed to have resided in the Balkans since the 9th century, with their subsequent migration to other parts of the continent beginning in the 15th century.
-The Romani people in Europe may belong to various subgroups such as the Boyash, Kalderash, Kalé, Kaale, Lăutari, Lovari, Manouche, Xoraxane (term) Romanichal, Romanisael, Romungro, Ruska, Sinti and Vlax.
+The Romani people in Europe may belong to various subgroups such as the Boyash, Kalderash, Kalé, Kaale, Lăutari, Lovari, Manouche, Romanichal, Romanisael, Romungro, Ruska, Sinti and Vlax.
 Despite a history of persecution in the continent, they have maintained their distinct culture.
 There is also a significant Romani population in the Americas, stemming from later migrations from Europe.

 Romani people place emphasis on the importance of family and traditionally uphold strict moral values.
 Traditionally, it was custom among some Romani to maintain a nomadic lifestyle.